vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 I did notice reduced flatulence after stopping peas, increased flatulence when I tried lentils, and more flatulence following onion consumption.
 This suggests some FODMAP sensitivity, but this is just a symptom and not a cause.
+FODMAP sensitivity does support the SIBO cluster of causes, and in particular supports IMO as a potential cause.

 #### Digestive enzyme deficiency